stacykimberley/anatomy-quiz/README.md

 - W3C HTML Markup Validator to validate HTML code
 - W3C Jigsaw CSS Validator to validate CSS code
 - Balsamiq for wireframes
-LibreOffice Calc to create tables
+- LibreOffice Calc to create tables
 - Code Institute's Gitpod Template to generate the workspace for the project
 - Code institute learnings for general guidance.
 - JavaScript for interactivity of the Quiz.
+- iStock for background image.

 ## Testing